 This sleek, rounded bob with a few minimal layers proves that a simple hairstyle can still be bold and not at all boring, as evidenced by actress Glenn Close.
 "For this look, blunt cuts make your hair appear fuller," says Nichole.
 "One side is tucked behind her ear and wispy.
 This allows her face to be seen but still adds a little mystery with the long side bang."

 For a finish this smooth, straight, and shiny, use ultra-thin sections of hair when flat-ironing it to straighten each strand evenly.
 Then, warm a little bit of oil between your palms and run it through the ends of your hair to finish the look.

 Part Pixie, Part Bob

-A classic bob this length is perfect for creating volume in finer hair textures that get easily weighed down by longer lengths.
+A classic bob such as fashion designer Eileen Fisher's is perfect for creating volume in finer hair textures that get easily weighed down by longer lengths.
 Keep in mind that to maintain the shape of a classic bob, you'll likely need trims every six to eight weeks.
 If you're not someone who likes to commit very much time or money to your hair routine, you might want to consider a more textured look that grows out nicely.

 Yolanda Hadid's cut is slightly shorter in the back than the front, which allows for great movement and an angle that can be seen from the side.
 Whether you know it as the graduated bob, inverted bob, or A-line bob, this asymmetrical take on the classic cut has a youthful, edgy vibe.
 To give your hair body and height at the crown, ask your stylist for stacks of layers that are shorter in the back and longer in the front.